home-assistant/home-assistant.io/source/_integrations/weather.template.markdown

   required: true
   type: template
 unique_id:
-  description: An ID that uniquely identifies this weather entity.
+  description: An ID that uniquely identifies this weather {% term entity %}.
 Set this to a unique value to allow customization through the UI.
   required: false
   type: string
 condition_template: